LoopKit/LoopWorkspace/fastlane/testflight.md

 Note 2 - Depending on your build history, you may find some of the Identifiers are already configured - and you are just verifying the status; but in other cases, you will need to configure the Identifiers.

-1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
+1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the Apple Developer site.
 1. For each of the following identifier names:
     * Loop
     * Loop Intent Extension
     * Loop Status Extension
     * Loop Widget Extension
 1. Click on the identifier's name.
-1. On the "App Groups" capabilies, click on the "Configure" button.
+1. On the "App Groups" capabilities, click on the "Configure" button.
 1. Select the "Loop App Group"
 1. Click "Continue".
 1. Click "Save".